 When you’re off on holiday, there’s something magical about leaving your comfort zone and trying new things.
 After all, if we didn’t love challenging ourselves in other countries a bit, how come holidays abroad are so popular?
-Still, a little prior knowledge is always a good thing, so in order to get the best out of our luxury villas in Dordogne, we spoke to Phillida Cole, who owns and runs the region’s spectacular Astier Petit Chateau.
+Still, a little prior knowledge is always a good thing, so in order to get the best out of our luxury villas in Dordogne, we spoke to Phillida Cole, who owns a chateau in the region.
 Here’s what she had to say about what to do, see and eat!

 Tell us a bit about yourself… What do you do, how long have you lived there and what makes you an expert in the region?

 We bought our home here in the Dordogne almost ten years ago when we moved lock stock and barrel from Wiltshire in search of a better quality of life.
 My husband’s work takes him abroad for a lot of the time, but when we are all together there is no place in the world better than home and a poolside BBQ with friends.
 Since living here I have run a small business and been able to explore the area in my own time, taking in the many sites, cities and local attractions on offer both within our hometown and in the wider area.

 Why should people travel to your region at least once in their lifetime?

 The heritage is unique with the oldest prehistoric caves in the world, two unique monolithic churches at St Emilion and Auberterre (the spire is the only thing above ground) and some of the most famous vineyards in the world.

 And what makes people come back time and time again?